 If you don’t have an encyclopedia of fixes for macOS issues stored inside your head, you’ll want to track down and bookmark fixes for potential problems.

 To help you get started, have a look at our list of fixes for the most common macOS Big Sur problems.
 We’ve also released a guide that will help you solve battery issues.

 Check App Reviews, Compatibility and Install Updates

-App developers are rolling out macOS Big Sur support updates.
-These updates will be crucial to your experience on the new operating system.
+App developers are rolling out support updates.
+These updates will be crucial to your experience on the latest macOS Big Sur firmware.

 If the feedback is negative, you might want to wait for a new version of macOS Big Sur or for the developer to update the app before moving your device to the latest software.

 Talk to IT Before Installing

 If you use your Mac for work you might want to check with your IT team (if you have one) and make sure you’re got the green light to install macOS Big Sur 11.6.8.

 Enterprise problems plague every single version of macOS and they can be particularly nasty after Apple releases new macOS software.

 If you depend on your device to get work done, it’s important to get in touch with IT to see if the update is safe to use.
 If you’ve got an IT department, they should be able to provide you with feedback about the core apps and services you use.